 3. Go Island Hopping at Phi Phi Island & Snorkel at Maya Bay

 This island group is Thailand’s superstar and is for many travelers, the very reason why they come to Phuket.
 The postcard-perfect landscape and laid-back allure is the reason why we fell in love with Phi Phi.
 You can literally tuck yourself away here to enjoy a respite from the busy city life.
 No hustle, no bustle, no reason to be in a hurry.
 The beaches, dramatic cliffs, stunning rock formation, and clear turquoise waters makes this place close to paradise.
 The two main islands are Phi Phi Don (Bamboo Island) and Phi Phi Leh.

 Maya Beach in Phi Phi Leh is the setting where The Beach (featuring Leonardo Di Caprio) was filmed, a perfect spot for snorkeling.
-Be awed by the stunning scenery on this tour via Klook that takes you around Phi Phi Islands and Maya Bay, as well as Monkey Island, Mosquito Island and Pileh Cove.
+Be awed by the stunning scenery as the tour takes you around Phi Phi Islands and Maya Bay, as well as Monkey Island, Mosquito Island and Pileh Cove.